sgaliamov/blog/posts/rust acquaintance.md

 }
 ```

-It's the core logic of the application.
+This is  the core logic of the application.
-It takes some `population` on the input, mutates it, cross the best instances, and returns them.
+It takes a certain `population` as input, mutates it, recombines the best offspring, and returns them.
-Simple as piece of cake.
+Piece of cake.
+You don't even need to know `Rust` to understand it.

-As you can see, it's easy to read and very expressive.
+As you can see, it is easy to read and very expressive.
-Classic imperative or OOP implementation will require much more code.
+A classic imperative or OOP implementation would require a lot more code.
-And you may notice that it has parallelism on the lines with `into_par_iter`.
+And you may notice that it has parallelism enabled on the lines with `into_par_iter`.
-It uses [rayon](https://docs.rs/rayon) crate, and it's the great example of the potential of the language.
+It uses [rayon](https://docs.rs/rayon) crate, and it's a great example of the potential of the language.
-The idea is very similar with [PLINQ](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/introduction-to-plinq) in `.NET`.
+The idea is very similar to [PLINQ](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/introduction-to-plinq) in `.NET`.

-While writhing this code I was really excited, because it feels like you write on high level language like C# or TypeScript.
+When I wrote this code, I was very impressed because it felt like you were writing in a high-level language like `C#` or `TypeScript`.

-Functional programming capabilities are impressive for the system level language!
+Functional programming capabilities are impressive for a system-level language!

 ## Comparison with ASP.NET